pavelToman/Autofarmer/README.md

 ## Requirements

-Python 3.10/
+Python 3.10\
 import random and copy from standard library

 ## Future improvments

-Please use only numbers to control the game - GUI asap/ Playable over web
+Please use only numbers to control the game - GUI asap\
+Playable over web